 The process to follow to separate your life insurance coverage will depend on the type of life insurance policies you hold.
 Separating your life insurance coverage is easiest if you both hold individual term life insurance policies, where each spouse is the individual owner of their respective coverage.
 In such a case, the individual spouses can continue with their coverage independently post-separation.

-Splitting of joint whole life coverages can however be more complex.
 A whole life insurance policy is one with a guaranteed payout upon death, regardless of when the insured individual dies.
 The policy typically includes a cash value that increases with every dividend payment.
-Thus, one can attach a cash value to a permanent life insurance policy.
-If you or your partner’s permanent life policy has a significant cash value, then it’s definitely an asset to discuss during the settlement.
+Thus, one can attach a cash value to a permanent life insurance policy and it can be considered a marital asset during divorce proceedings.
+If you or your partner’s permanent life policy has a significant cash value or is a universal life insurance policy, then it’s definitely a marital asset to discuss during the settlement.

 Splitting a whole life policy with its associated cash surrender value is generally considered a taxable event, except when a policy is being split due to a marriage/common-law relationship breakdown.

-Alternatively, the spouses may want one of the partners to take over the joint policy in return for a financial consideration.
-This may make greater financial sense as purchasing new policies to replace the coverage will be much more expensive if several years have passed since the original policy was purchased.
-However, in such a case, the new owner of the policy will be responsible to make the payments.
+Alternatively, the spouses may want one of the partners to take over the joint policy in return for financial consideration.
+This may make greater financial sense as purchasing new policies to replace the coverage will be much more expensive, especially if several years have passed since the original policy was purchased.
+However, in such a case, the new policy owner is responsible for making payments.

 If you’ve set your ex-partner to receive the death benefit from your insurance policy, a divorce won’t automatically change this.
 To change your beneficiary after separation, you have to go through your insurance company or speak with your advisor of record.
 However, there may be a few things for you to consider as you go about making the change.